meltash/meltash/README.md

-## Hey 👋,  My name is Meltash, and I'm a passionate frontend developer
+## Hey 👋,  My name is Geofrey Mwathi, and I'm a passionate frontend developer

 <a href="https://github.com/meltash" target="_blank">